Arthur-Milchior/anki-big-addon/README.md

 I created three add-ons which are incompatible, mostly because they edit the same module.
-So this add-on only purpose is two allow many add-ons to be used simultaneously.
+So this add-on only purpose is to allow many add-ons to be used simultaneously.

 I may add other add-on in this one later, if required because of incompatibilities.